hynek/structlog/docs/configuration.rst

 while still giving you the full power via configuration.

-To achieve that you'll have to call :func:`structlog.configure` on app initialization (of course, only if you're not content with the defaults).
+To achieve that you'll have to call :func:`structlog.configure` on app initialization.
 The :ref:`example <proc>` from the previous chapter could thus have been written as following:

 .. testcleanup:: *

+   import structlog
+   structlog.reset_defaults()

+.. testsetup:: *

    import structlog
    structlog.reset_defaults()